If you worked in any of these countries, you could be due a Tax Refund

 Case study four: caring for a child

 Unmarried parents potentially miss out on the Home Carer Tax Credit.
-This credit (worth €1,600 in 2020) is given to married couples (jointly assessed) where one person looks after a child in the home.
+This credit (worth €1,800 in 2024) is given to married couples (jointly assessed) where one person looks after a child in the home.
 The parent who is caring for the child must not earn more than €7,200 a year.
-A reduced tax credit can be granted if the carer's income is between €7,200 and €10,400.
+A reduced tax credit can be granted if the carer's income is between €7,200 and €10,800.
+If you earn €10,800 or more in 2024, you are not eligible for this tax credit.

 Marriage and tax FAQ